-D. Public Presentations

-The City provides staff and/or resources to perform presentations for various groups and public meetings.
+D. Public Presentations The City provides staff and/or resources to perform presentations for various groups and public meetings.
 Typically presentations are offered in PowerPoint format and the topics are chosen by the organization requesting the information.

-Seven (7) presentations were made during the tenth permit year.
-Presentations were given at various conferences and to various groups, including the Soil and Water Conservation Society (Al-GA-FL Chapters), Save Our Saugahatchee/Friends of Chewacla, Water Environment Federation, Alabama Association of Floodplain Managers, the Parkerson Mill Creek Stakeholder group, Auburn University and City officials.
+Seven (7) presentations were made during the eleventh permit year.
+Presentations were given at various conferences and to various groups, including the Alabama Water Resources Conference, Save Our Saugahatchee/Friends of Chewacla, the City's Citizens' Planning Academy, Auburn University Biosystems and Civil Engineering classes and City officials.

-Presentations prepared and provided by City staff over the past year include:
+Presentations prepared and provided by City staff over the past calendar year include: